Huawei Mate 20 review: One of the best phones the US is missing out on

 Yes, but the Mate 20 is not for everyone.
 Huawei's software will bother those accustomed to stock Android — or even most other OEM ROMs like the Samsung Experience.
 I hate to harp on the "non-stock = bad" stereotype, but Huawei's changes to Android are heavy-handed, without a consistent or thoughtful approach, and at the expense of functionality in some cases.
 The software here is an explicit compromise, albeit one you can get used to, and which could be outright beneficial if you're coming from iOS.

-Paired with a fantastic triple-camera setup, the Mate 20 (and by extension, the Mate 20 Pro) is among the best Android phones out there right now, but only if you're willing to accept Huawei's myopic software vision.
+Paired with a fantastic triple-camera setup, the Mate 20 (and by extension, the Mate 20 Pro) is one of the best Android phones out there right now, but only if you're willing to accept Huawei's myopic software vision.

 Buy it if: